- Home

 Events

 ISS21 hosts or co-hosts regular events at which members and invited speakers can present their work.
-Highlights from recent years are listed below.
+Highlights from the current and recent years are listed below.

 Launch of CareVisions Research Report, 12 December On Tuesday 12 December an online event was held to launch the final report of the research project CareVisions: Envisioning a Care-Centred Society Within and Beyond COVID19.
 The launch opened with a keynote from Professor Joan Tronto (University of Minnesota), followed by a presentation of the main findings from the CareVisions project team. |